 As Scouts, we constantly experience the joy and beauty provided to us by our God.
 From the natural symphonies that carry us to sleep on a campout, to the majestic sunrise that crests over the mountains, we are in awe of our maker.
 It is no wonder that Scouts pledge to be reverent as part of the Scout Law.

-Please join us for the Duty to God Encampment, a weekend full of fun, service, and worship.
+Please join us for the Duty to God Encampment in the fall of 2016, a weekend full of fun, service, and worship.
 Bring your Cub Scouts, Boy Scouts, and Venturers to get started earning their religious emblem and take part in a Messengers of Peace service project.
 You will have opportunities to worship with other Scouts in your individual faith group, and also take part in the Faith Walk to learn about other world religions.

 Religious Emblems & Awards